Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 How do you build a capsule wardrobe?

-Building a capsule wardrobe often means paring down a wardrobe.
+For most people, building a capsule wardrobe means paring down a wardrobe.

-It’ll save you so much time.
-If you stay roughly the same size each year, you’ll possibly never have to buy new clothes again!
+If you stay roughly the same size each year, you’ll never have to buy new clothes again!
 I haven’t for YEARS!

 1) Declutter

-The first thing you need to do is declutter.
+The first thing you need to do is declutter your closet.

-• Don’t look good on: We all have those clothes that look like art on the hanger, but for some reason, they just don’t hang well, the cut or length doesn’t work, the color doesn’t go with your skin tone etc. Maybe you end up trying it on, but ultimately, you put it aside to wear your best option.
+• Don’t look good on: We all have those clothes that look like art on the hanger, but for some reason, they just don’t hang well, the cut or length doesn’t work, the colour doesn’t go with your skin tone, etc. Maybe you end up trying it on, but ultimately, you put it aside to wear your best option.

 buy a capsule wardrobe

-• Have sentimental value e.g. wedding clothes, funny t-shirts you thought you’d wear as pajamas
+• Have sentimental value: e.g. wedding clothes, funny T-shirts you thought you’d wear as pyjamas.

-One nugget in the book is her clothes organizing method of folding clothes so they STAND UP in a drawer and are not on top of each other.
+One nugget in the book is her method of organizing clothes by folding them so that they STAND UP in a drawer and are not on top of each other.

 2) Think about the different occasions of the year

-Think about the categories of outfits you need throughout the year like:
+Next, I recommend making a list of the categories of outfits you need throughout the year, like:

-Think through the different types of tops, bottoms, dresses, outerwear, accessories and shoes you’ll need.
+Once you’ve created your list, think through the different types of tops, bottoms, dresses, outerwear, accessories and shoes you’ll need for each of these occasions.

 capsule wardrobe essentials list